elastx/elx-docs/content/en/docs/dbaas/changelog/_index.md

 In this release we introduce MSSQL, the new Openstack V2 instance flavors and volume types giving even better performance and price efficiency.

 ## Changes
-* MSSQL in Standalone and Always On versions
+* MSSQL in Standalone and Always On versions.
-* Lifecycle management, database upgrades
+* Lifecycle management, database upgrades.
-* Improved automatic datastore failover handling
+* Improved automatic datastore failover handling.
-* Change existing datastore volume type and size
+* Change existing datastore volume type and size.
-* Account password management
+* Account password management.
-* Choose new V2 node flavors with improved performance
+* Choose new V2 node flavors with improved performance.
-* Mobile UI
+* Mobile UI.
-* Datastore overview page paging and filtering
+* Datastore UI overview page paging and filtering.
-* Terraform provider upgrade allowing automated datastore and firewall management
+* Terraform provider upgrade allowing automated datastore and firewall management.
 * Improved documentation with more practical examples for, among other, external backup/restore and Terraform provider usage, and much more.

  ## Important fixes
 * Fixed a problem where DNS name for datatore nodes occasionally disappeared.
-* Fixed Postgres creation and restore who occasionally could fail
+* Fixed Postgres creation and restore who occasionally could fail.
 * Corrected a problem where datastore creation from backup failed.